-Tradie marketing may not be your thing, but in 2020 to be successful you need to be online.
-According to research commissioned by hipages, 50% of Australians are more likely to hire tradies online now than 5 years ago.
+Tradie marketing may not be your thing, but in 2024 to be successful you need to be online.
+According to research commissioned by hipages, 50 percent of Australians are more likely to hire tradies online now than 5 years ago.

 What is Google Ads?

-So, in this example I searched for ‘plumber near me’.
-Google knows I live in Gymea, Sydney, so has put this ad for ‘Dan’s Plumbing’ as the first result.
+So, in this example, I searched for ‘plumber near me’.
+Google knows I live in Wentworth Falls, near Sydney, so has put this ad for ‘Dan’s Plumbing’ as the first result.
 Every time someone clicks on Dan’s ad, Dan has to pay for that click.